 Who am I?

-Over the last year or so I have been a guest on over 20 podcasts and live radio shows in America, Australia, Ireland, and the United Kingdom to discuss my book N-4 DOWN and promote my journalism.
-These include ABC Radio’s Nightlife, ABC Radio’s Future Tense, BBC Radio, CBS Eye on the World with John Batchelor, Comfortable Spot Podcast, the award-winning Get Lost Podcast, Kansas Public Radio, The Hipstorians, and Xtended.
+Over the last few years, I have been a guest on over 20 podcasts and radio shows in America, Australia, Ireland, and the United Kingdom, discussing my book, N-4 DOWN, and promoting my journalism.
+These include ABC Radio’s Nightlife, ABC Radio’s Future Tense podcast and radio show (twice), BBC Radio, CBS Eye on the World with John Batchelor, Comfortable Spot Podcast, the award-winning Get Lost Podcast, The Hipstorians, HistoryHack, History Rage, Kansas Public Radio, and Xtended.
+I am about to guest on the History Rage podcast for a second time.

-If you want to contact me, my email is mpiesing at gmail.com.
+If you have any questions about my work, want to write something for you, or speak at your event, then my email is mpiesing at gmail.com.

 7 comments